 2. Neural Architecture Search for Latency: Modified NAS objectives to optimize latency-accuracy tradeoffs.
 Discovered architectures 30% faster than manual designs with equivalent accuracy.

-3. Dynamic Batching: Implemented adaptive batching at the serving layer—accumulate requests for 5-10ms, then process batch.
-Amortizes GPU kernel launch overhead without violating latency SLAs.
+3. Dynamic Batching: Implemented adaptive batching at the serving layer: accumulate requests for 5–10 ms, then process the batch.
+This amortizes GPU kernel launch overhead while meeting latency SLAs.

 4. Model Cascades: For non-critical paths, run a fast "triage" model first.
 Only invoke expensive models on high-uncertainty cases.
 Reduced average latency by 60%.